 What if you discovered that real estate isn’t as good of an investment as everyone says?
 I know, I know, everyone’s heard the story of some aunt who bought her house in 1970 for $100,000 and she sold it last year for $800,000.
 For most people though, that’s not quite how it works.

-Most people are unaware of all the additional costs of buying a home besides the sticker price.
+Most people are unaware of all the additional costs of buying a home beside the sticker price.

 Here’s the truth on whether it’s better to buy or rent a home.